Prince Harry drops libel case against Daily Mail after damaging pretrial ruling

 In March, Harry sought summary judgment — to win the case without going to trial — and tried to knock out the Mail's defense but a judge didn't buy it.

-Justice Matthew Nicklin ruled Dec.
-8 that the publisher had a “real prospect” of showing statements issued on Harry’s behalf were misleading and that the February 2022 article reflected an “honest opinion” and wasn’t libelous.
+Justice Matthew Nicklin ruled on Dec.
+8 that the publisher was more likely to prevail in its defense showing that statements issued on Harry’s behalf were misleading and that the February 2022 article reflected an “honest opinion” and wasn’t libelous.

 “The defendant may well submit that this was a masterclass in the art of ‘spinning,'” Nicklin wrote, in refusing to strike the honest opinion defense.

-Harry, 39, the estranged younger son of King Charles III, has broken ranks with the royal family in his willingness to go to court and it has become the main forum for his battles with the British press.

-Associated Newspapers is one of three tabloid publishers he’s suing over claims they used unlawful means, such as deception, phone hacking or hiring private investigators, to try to dig up dirt on him.

-He also has a lawsuit pending against the government’s decision to protect him on a case-by-case basis when he visits Britain.
+Harry also has a lawsuit pending against the government’s decision to protect him on a case-by-case basis when he visits Britain.
 He claims that hostility toward him and his wife on social media and relentless hounding by the news media threaten their safety.
-He cited media intrusion for his decision to leave life as a senior royal and move to the U.S.
+He cited media intrusion for his decision to leave life as a senior royal and move to the United States

 Harry's spokesperson said his focus remains on that case and his family's safety.